Shao-Group/cmpsc465-fa20/assignment2/problem2/readme.md

 # Problem Description

 Given a set of lines, each line is represented as `y = a * x + b`.
 Calculate the number of lines in the upper-envelop and the number lines in the lower-envelop.
-(There no three lines no 3 lines goes through the same point.
-And for any three lines, they can't be all parallel to each other; only two of them at most can be parallel to each other.)
+(You may assume that there is no three lines going through the same point.
+And for any three lines, they can't be in all parallel to each other, but it's possible that two lines are parallel to each other.)

 # Input

-There n + 1 lines, the first line gives only one number `n`, the size of the set.
+There are n + 1 lines, the first line gives only one number `n`, the number of lines.
 Each of the following lines contains two floating numbers `a` and `b` separated by space which represent a line as `y = a * x + b`.

 You can assume that 0 <= n <= 1000, and that each floating numbers are in the range of [-100.0, 100.0].